 While the two researchers’ efforts serve as a proof-of concept of the exploitability of one vendor’s specific technology, there are no other widely reported incidents.

-To learn how business leaders in retail, travel and hospitality can better secure their apps, download the NowSecure ebook, “Why Mobile App Security & Privacy Matter to Consumer Brands.”
+To learn how organization leaders in retail, travel and hospitality can better secure their apps, download the NowSecure ebook, “Why Mobile App Security & Privacy Matter to Consumer Brands.”